notcamelcase01/notcamelcase01/README.md

 ### Hi there 👋

 - 🔭 I’m currently too busy in time pass.
-- ME22MTECH14006 if you're here for verification ehe
+- ME22MTECH14006 if you're here for verification

 <!--
 **notcamelcase01/notcamelcase01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.